samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

     from bokeh.plotting import figure
     from scipy.spatial import ConvexHull

 My game sequence time starts at 0.
-So I've created a variable to initialise time and calculated player coordinates based on that.
-Since my slider will always start at 0, I've initialised the time as 0.
+So I've created a variable to initialise time and calculated initial player coordinates based on that.
+Since my slider time will always start at 0 (when the plot is displayed on browser), I've initialised the time here as 0.

     i=0